 The cooldown period is added to the conversion window and this defines the entire step length.
 Naturally, this can change depending on which cooldown limit is hit first – the play days limit can be hit before the calendar limit and at this point, the player would move to the next step.

-Our campaign is going to have 3 steps with escalating offers to each variant, so we will need to hit the “+” button on Step 2 to create an empty Step 2 then populate it with actions and conversion details, then the same on Step 3.
+Our campaign is going to have three steps with escalating offers to each variant.
+Click + on Step 2 to create an empty Step 2, then populate it with actions and conversion details, Do the same for Step 3.
 With each new step added, the number of days to wait since the previous step can be specified.
-We are going to say 2 days so we will progress through the steps on alternate days.
+We’re going to say two days to progress through the steps on alternate days.

-Keep going for as many steps as you need.
-Remember to Save your campaign and check the details on the confirmation page before pressing the START button.
+You can add as many steps as you need.
+Save your campaign and check the details on the confirmation page before pressing START.

 - an outOfGameSend event is sent automatically each time the Out Of Game messaging system tries to send an email or push notification message.
-It will contain details on the player, campaign, cohort, action, step ID, message type and crucially the communicationState and communicationDetails parameters will reveal if the message was SENT or FAILed and reveal the reason if there was failure.
-If a user is selected by a campaign but does not have a necessary identified for the specific Action type the communicationSender field of the outOfGameSend event will be populated with a value of UNMAPPED.
+It’ll contain details on the player, campaign, cohort, action, step ID, message type and crucially the communicationState and communicationDetails parameters will reveal if the message was SENT or a FAIL and reveal the reason if there was failure.
+If a user is selected by a campaign but doesn’t have a necessary identified for the specific Action type the communicationSender field of the outOfGameSend event will be populated with a value of UNMAPPED.
 For example, if a player is picked up by a lapsed user campaign and scheduled to receive an iOS push notification but they don’t have a pushNotificationToken.

 - notificationOpened events will be sent be the deltaDNA SDKs when your game is launched from a push notification.
 This event will also contain a campaignID parameter if the game launch was a result of a push notification originating from deltaDNA.
-Please note, that this event can also be triggered by push notifications that originate from other push notification suppliers and be aware that some other SDKs, particularly from attribution companies will use push notifications to track uninstalls, they may also try to hijack the notification callback methods in the game, so be sure to test on DEV for your particular game configuration.
+Please note, that this event can also be triggered by push notifications that originate from other push notification suppliers.
+Be aware that some other SDKs, particularly from attribution companies, will use push notifications to track uninstalls.
+They might also try to hijack the notification callback methods in the game.
+Be sure to test on DEV for your particular game configuration.